Can you have too many shrimp?

 A. If you exceed the limit of shrimp in a tank, it can lead to overpopulation issues.
 These can include stunted growth in young shrimp, a decline in water quality due to excessive waste, and increased disease or death among the shrimp.

-Q. How can I control the population of cherry shrimpOpens in a new tab. in my tank?
+Q. How can I control the population of cherry shrimp in my tank?

 A. You can control the population of cherry shrimp in your tank by monitoring their numbers, adjusting feeding practices, introducing natural predators, or rehoming some shrimp if necessary.